16. Ranging and synchronization

 , we saw that we can use the

 command to estimate range between nodes.
 This command uses the RANGING service described below.

 Ranging is closely related to time synchronization, since travel time measurement between two nodes requires some sort of synchronization between the nodes.
 If the nodes are synchronized, one-way travel time (OWTT) can be directly measured and used to estimate range.
 If the nodes are not synchronized, two-way travel time (TWTT) can be used to measure range and synchronize the nodes simultaneously.
 The RANGING service supports both modes of ranging, and manages synchronization information between nodes.

 The RANGING service provides messages and parameters to support OWTT and TWTT ranging, and to manage synchronization information between the nodes.

 The following messages are defined by the RANGING service:

 FAILURE— measure range to peer node via OWTT or TWTT

 FAILURE— clear synchronization information for peer node

-RangeNtf— sent to agent’s topic when range information for peer node becomes available
+RangeNtf— sent to the requestor or the agent’s topic when range information for peer node becomes available

-BadRangeNtf— sent to agent’s topic when invalid range information for peer node indicates potentially outdated synchronization with that node
+BadRangeNtf— sent to the requestor or the agent’s topic when invalid range information for peer node indicates potentially outdated synchronization with that node